Miqbal2587/FinalProj/README.md

 #FinalProj
 The gist: Create a 2D mini golf course.
 The player will control the ball’s velocity into the hole.
 Various obstacles and course terrain will be generated semi randomly as each level progresses in relative difficulty.

+Refer to instructions and features below the developmental log

 Developmental log:

 5/27 - 6/2:  Original idea was to create a stock analysis program and stock market game.
 This lofty idea had to be scrapped due to difficulty fetching real time stock data from online sources and csv files of historical stock data.
 Original files meant to retrieve data via API and  can be found in the commit logs.
 We established a new prototype and started the mini golf project from this point on.